Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 (from Ch.
 111 1/2, par.
 87-5)

-(a) Every hospital providing hospital emergency services and forensic services to
+(a) Every hospital and approved pediatric health care facility providing medical forensic services to

 sexual assault survivors under this Act